JuliaGraphics/Luxor.jl/docs/src/text.md

 ![text wrapped](assets/figures/text-wrapping-1.png)

-The `textbox()` function doesn't alter the lines, and doesn't force the text to a specific width.
+The `textbox()` function also draws text inside a box, but doesn't alter the lines, and doesn't force the text to a specific width.
 Supply an array of strings and the top left position.
 The `leading` argument specifies the distance between the lines, so should be set relative to the current font size (as set with `fontsize()`).

+This example counts the number of characters drawn, using a simple closure.

 ```@example
 using Luxor, Colors # hide
-Drawing(500, 400, "assets/figures/textbox.png") # hide
+Drawing(600, 300, "assets/figures/textbox.png") # hide
 origin() # hide
 background("ivory") # hide
 sethue("black") # hide